davidfestal/backstage/docs/tooling/cli/02-build-system.md

 ### Building Module Federation Remotes

 Frontend plugin packages can be built as module federation remotes, which allows them to be loaded dynamically at runtime by a module federation host (typically your main frontend app).
-To build a package as a module federation remote, use the `--module-federation` option with the `package build` command.
+To build a package as a module federation remote, use the `--module-federation` or `--module-federation.shared-dependencies` options with the `package build` command.

 More details are given in the [Module Federation](../../frontend-system/building-apps/07-module-federation.md#building-module-federation-remotes) documentation.